 You must automatically enrol Designated Employees into the scheme or enrol them back in every three years if they opt out

-- You can't ask these individuals to leave the scheme whilst they are working for you and you are not allowed to offer any incentives to leave it either, so you can't offer more pay or any other rewards to someone if they leave the scheme.
-It is not acceptable to dismiss someone for refusing to opt out of the scheme.
-We hope employers will not try to use the membership or potential membership of a secondary pension scheme as a reason not to employ someone.
+- You cannot ask these individuals to leave the scheme whilst they are working for you and you are not allowed to offer any incentives to leave it either, so you can't offer more pay or any other rewards to someone if they leave the scheme.
+It is not acceptable to dismiss someone for refusing to opt out of the scheme, we hope employers will not try to use the membership or potential membership of a secondary pension scheme as a reason not to employ someone.
 The States of Guernsey will review and consider whether any enforcement measures are needed if recruitment decisions are made based on the membership of a pension scheme.

-You can postpone the enrolment into the pension scheme for your Designated Employee for a maximum of 3 months
+You can postpone the enrolment into the pension scheme for your Employee for a maximum of 3 months

 - The 3 month period is not contract specific, someone may have multiple contracts issued during the course of their employment but the deferral period only applies to the first 3 months with an employer.
 Compliance checks will be carried out by Revenue Service to ensure that employers do not rotate contracts through different companies to try to continually defer Automatic Enrolment.
 If this does happen the Revenue Service will impose penalties on those employers.